v-byte-cpu/sx/README.md

 ## Features

   * **ARP scan**: Scan your local networks to detect live devices
+  * **ICMP scan**: Use advanced ICMP scanning techniques to detect live hosts and firewall rules
   * **TCP SYN scan**: Traditional half-open scan to find open TCP ports
   * **TCP FIN / NULL / Xmas scans**: Scan techniques to bypass some firewall rules
   * **Custom TCP scans with any TCP flags**: Send whatever exotic packets you want and get a result with all the TCP flags set in the reply packet